 Instrument belonging to Maura Barnett

 It is generally in much better condition than the one above apart from its hitch pin block/area.
 There is a string missing on the right hand side.
+Length: 63cms, Width: 20 cms and Depth: 6cms.
+It weighs 1.25 Kg.
+These dimensions are very close to a typical fairy bells instrument.

 Below are the two instruments, side by side, for comparison.
 They are taken from different angles so the perspective is inevitably a bit distorted.
 Obviously they are two examples of the same design.
 (Both instruments have a strap on the left hand side even though the strap on one is not visible).